Sonnet 230

-When feathered songsters with fresh voices bring
+When feathered songsters on fresh breezes sing,

-Sweet heralding hope unto a newborn day;
+And bring bright hope unto a newborn day;

 When rays of warmth fair rout retreating snow

-And winter’s dregs surrender to new reign;
+And winter’s dragoons yield unto new reign;

 When vessels bearing life do start to show

-Sweet vernal countenance that melts all hearts,
+Sweet vernal countenance to melt all hearts;

 As ancients venerate the waxing sun,

-So shall I you, until our song is done.
+So shall I you—until our song is done.

 © Loubert S Suddaby.
 All Rights Reserved.